 The auto water defrosts machine works with the help of water in defrosting the accumulated frosts from the evaporator.
-You can handle a water defrosting machine both manually as well as in auto mode.
+You can handle a water-defrosting machine both manually as well as in auto mode.
 This kind of system is used in industrial freezers.
-This water defrosts similar to the low-temperature freezer, which only functions when heat is applied to the frosts.
+This water defrosts similarly to the low-temperature freezer, which only functions when heat is applied to the frosts.
 Once defrosted, the water and the melted ice flow to the draining pan and get eliminated through evaporation.
-In the case of manual defrost, using hot water is also allowed.
+In the case of manual defrosting, using hot water is also allowed.

 b.
 Defrosting through pause or off-cycle

 In the off-cycle defrost, the refrigeration cycle is kept on pause for some time so that the refrigerant can’t enter the evaporator.
 With this process, the temperature of the evaporator increases and gradually thaws away the built-up frost.
 You can resume your refrigeration cycle once the defrosting cycle ends.
 The factory timer sets the time for defrosting.